movq/openbsd/regress/sys/btrfs/SEQUENTIAL_WRITES.md

 rerun checked all 23,066 metadata blocks, followed by full data verification.
 The Linux-written filesystem also passed these independent checks.

-No driver changes were retained.
-The guest was rebuilt and returned to HEAD-equivalent GENERIC.MP#142, with tracing disabled.
+At the end of the baseline investigation, no driver changes were retained.
+The guest was rebuilt and returned to
+HEAD-equivalent GENERIC.MP#142, with tracing disabled.
 The full regression suite was not run for this profiling investigation.